starzonmyarmz/writings/published/filtering-options-in-a-select-box-with-jquery.md

 })();
 ```

-Now that we have our array assigned to a variable, we want to create an event handler that executes whenever the user <em>changes</em> the state of the first <code>element (which has an id of “category”).
+Now that we have our array assigned to a variable, we want to create an event handler that executes whenever the user <em>changes</em> the state of the first element (which has an id of “category”).
 In this event handler, we also want to define a couple more variables.
-The first variable, `primaryCat` will equal the value of the first</code> element, and the second variable, <code>txt</code> equals an empty string.
+The first variable, `primaryCat` will equal the value of the first element, and the second variable, <code>txt</code> equals an empty string.

 ```javascript
 $("#secondary").change(function() {